electrikmilk/geeves/README.md

 # Geeves

-A fast and light Go web framework.
-It allows you to write less boilerplate, especially as it relates to common server code.
+A simple Go web framework.

+My main focus was to allow the developer to write less boilerplate.

 ### Features